acuvity/mcp-servers-registry/mcp-server-sequential-thinking/README.md

 That's it.

-Of course there is plenty of other option that minibridge can provide.
+Of course there are plenty of other options that minibridge can provide.

 Don't be shy to ask question either.